-Reopening an area that has not been fished with bottom trawl gear for over 15 years is not without risk.
-The Council recommended, as part of this proposed rule, a new discrete spatial management tool that is more flexible and responsive than the trawl RCA.
-Block Area Closures (BACs) could be used to restrict groundfish bottom trawling within any portion of the EEZ off Oregon and California, in areas bounded by specific latitudes and depths, to meet various fishery management goals.
-These goals would include reducing bycatch of protected species and preventing overfishing.
-No BACs would be implemented with this proposed rule.
+BACs may be closed to vessels fishing for groundfish with bottom trawl gear in the Shorebased Individual Fishing Quota Program to meet various fishery management goals.
+These goals include, but are not limited to, reducing bycatch of protected species and preventing overfishing.
 BACs cannot be used to close an area to any type of fishing other than groundfish bottom trawling.
-This rule would allow NMFS to close or reopen BACs pre-season or in-season, consistent with Council recommendations.
-The approach would be consistent with existing "routine inseason" frameworks already in the FMP and regulations.
-NMFS would implement changes to BACs through inseason action via a single Federal Register notice, if good cause exists under the Administrative Procedure Act to waive notice and comment.

 The following examples are hypothetical and illustrate possible uses of BACs, and are not limiting.
 BACs may be used in scenarios not discussed in these examples.
-Example 1: Best estimates indicate catches of an IFQ species have exceeded the annual trawl allocation for that species.
+Example 1: Best estimates indicate catches of an individual fishing quota (IFQ) species have exceeded the annual trawl allocation for that species.
 The Council could consider using BACs to close areas (bounded by depth and latitude, off Oregon and California) where that species has been caught with bottom trawl gear in recent years.
-Example 2: Best estimates indicate that incidental salmon catch with bottom trawl gear is projected to exceed the thresholds in the applicable incidental take statement.
-The Council could consider using BACs to close areas where salmon have been caught with bottom trawl in recent years.
+Example 2: Best estimates indicate that incidental salmon catch with bottom trawl gear is projected to exceed the thresholds in the incidental take statement.
+The Council could consider using BACs to close areas where salmon have been caught with limited entry bottom trawl gear in recent years.